worker109/Whipper-Snipper/README.md

+# About Whipper Snipper

-whipper snipper allows you to create actions for
+Whipper Snipper is a standalone Windows application that allows you to create 'actions' for:

-- services [stop/start/diable]
+- Services [stop/start/diable]
-- hardware [enable/disable]
+- Hardware [enable/disable]
-- processes [start/kill]
+- Processes [start/kill]
-- executable [start/kill]
+- Executable [start/kill]
-- (sub profiles)
+- (Sub Profiles)

-actions are contained in a a profile, profiles can be either run or reverted
+Actions are contained in a a Profile, Profiles can be either run or reverted

-shortcuts for a profile can be created for each action (run/rever)
+Shortcuts for a profile can be created for each action (run/revert)